Project Home School

 (TLS they mention in the cupcake video is translucent liquid sculpey)

-• Find your closest twin in a famous work of art. (assignment mentions submitting photos to "slides", but you will just email them to me.)
+• Find your closest twin in a famous work of art. (assignment mentions submitting photos to "slides", but you will just upload this to our Google Classroom Assignment).

 • Create an optical illusion.
 Divide your square sheet of paper into 8 sections.
 Starting from the center, begin adding squares that are spaced 1/2 inch apart.
 Once you've added all the squares, going to the outside edge of your paper, you may begin adding sharpie marker, alternating between black and white.